Be a place of perpetual undulation.

 Frederic Huska / From the series Location, Los Angeles

 MAC International 2018 is now open for submissions.
 Deadline for applications coming soon with the shortlist of artists announced this summer and an exhibition in the fall.
-Open call for submissions, deadline is April 27, 2018.
+The MAC Metropolitan Arts Centre in Belfast: Open call for submissions, deadline is April 27, 2018.

 Cy Twombly / Coronation of Sesostris